This section of Ch. 6 will cover the following topics:

 OMG!
 You won’t believe this!
 My advisor forced me to do my community service hours at this hospital all weekend!
 We learned CPR but we did it on dummies, not even real peeps.
 And some kid sneezed on me and got me sick!
 I hope I don’t have to go back next week.
 I def do NOT want to miss the basketball game!

-Most likely, you matched each paragraph to its intended audience easily.
+Most likely, you matched each note to its intended reader easily.

-Just as speakers transmit emotion through voice, writers transmit a range of attitudes with sentence structure, punctuation, and word choice.
+Just as speakers transmit emotion through voice, writers transmit a range of attitudes using sentence structure, punctuation, and word choice.
 In the second example above, notice the writer uses slang (“OMG,” “peeps,” “def”), casual punctuation (!), and informal sentence structure (starting a sentence with “And”).
+Those choices set a certain tone.

 - Common types of paragraphs in college include summaries and evaluations.